pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 After you run the `startproject` command, you can take a look around the files in your project using our file browser and built-in browser-based editor.
 Open a new browser tab and go to the **Files** tab, then navigate to your new "mysite" folder.

+Apart from the **Files** tab, you can also use the `tree` command from the bash console to see the directory tree...

 ###(not) the Development server: setting up your web app on the Web tab

-Don't try and run the Django development server on [PythonAnywere](https://www.pythonanywhere.com/).
-It won't work, because our console servers aren't the same as our web servers.
+You will realize that the Django development server on [PythonAnywere](https://www.pythonanywhere.com/) (ie. the `manage.py runserver` command) doesn't work.
+This will never work because our console servers aren't even the same machines as our web servers.

+Instead, you need to do 3 things:
+1. create a web app via our interface- this lets us know that you want to create a website with say the public url `myusername.pythonanywhere.com` and that we should listen and try to respond to any web traffic that comes to us for that domain.
+2. configure the web app to be run with the virtualenv that you just setup- this lets us know which python and python libraries we should be using to run your code
+3. hook up the web app so that we know what code to run when a http request comes in

+Let's take this step by step.

-Instead, open up a third browser tab and go to our **Web** tab.
+First, to create a web app on PythonAnywhere, open up a new browser tab and go to our **Web** tab.
 Click **Add a new web app**, choose **Manual configuration** and then **Python 3.6**.
-When you hit next, you'll be on your web app configuration page, and it's probably a good idea to keep this tab open in your browser at all times too, so that you can easily jump back to it, and hit reload on your web app, or find your log files, or whatever it may be.
+When you hit next, you'll be on your web app configuration page, and it's probably a good idea to keep this tab open in your browser at all times too, so that you can easily jump back to it, which will allow you to easily hit reload on your web app, or find your log files, or whatever it may be.

-Go to the *Virtualenv* section and enter the path to your virtualenv, something like this: */home/myusername/.virtualenvs/django17*
+Second, go to the *Virtualenv* section of your web app and enter the path to your virtualenv, something like this: */home/myusername/.virtualenvs/django2*

-Then, find the link to **edit your wsgi file**, scroll through it, and uncomment the parts that pertain to django -- something like this:
+Finally, your wsgi.py file is how we know what code to run for you.
+Find the link to **edit your wsgi file**, scroll through it, and uncomment the parts that pertain to django -- something like this:

     :::python
     import os
     import sys

-    path = '/home/yourusername/mysite'
+    path = '/home/myusername/mysite'
     if path not in sys.path:
         sys.path.append(path)
     os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings'